dev-ruchi/full-stack-food-delivery-app/Readme.md

 ## Install the Node.js dependencies:
 npm install

-Set Up Environment Variables Create a .env file in the root directory and provide the following values:

-env
-Copy
-Edit
-PORT=5000
-MONGO_URI=your_mongodb_connection_string
-JWT_SECRET=your_secret_key
+## Copy .env file from .env.example:
+cp .env.example .env
+Update the values in the `.env` file

 ## Start the Server
 npm start